avisionh/avisionh/README.md

 <td valign="top">

 ### Highlights:
-- Using the outputs of Named Entity Recognition to make GOV.UK's search engine more explainable, transparent and powerful through Continuous Bag-of-Word and BERT word embeddings to get content-specific synonyms which can enrich the existing entities we have on our content.
-It is available [here](https://github.com/alphagov/govuk-entity-personalisation).
+- Used the custom-trained NER outputs to make GOV.UK's search engine more explainable, transparent and powerful through CBOW and BERT word embeddings to get content-specific synonyms which can enrich the existing entities we have on our content.
+Available [here](https://github.com/alphagov/govuk-entity-personalisation).
-- Applying doc2vec, USE, ANNOY and self-organising maps to identify semantically-similar documents on GOV.UK.
-It is available [here](https://github.com/alphagov/govuk-content-similarity).
+- Utilised doc2vec, USE, ANNOY and SOMS to identify semantically-similar documents on GOV.UK.
+Available [here](https://github.com/alphagov/govuk-content-similarity).
 - Applied object-orientated programming principles to identify the language of content.
 It is available [here](https://github.com/alphagov/govuk-accessibility-reports).
-- Building a website/Shiny app that empowers users to learn more about their local district councillors in Hong Kong.
+- Built a website/Shiny app that empowers users to learn more about their local district councillors in Hong Kong.
 Let me know if you're interested!
 Repo is [here](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors). 🔭
-- Modelling the causal drivers behind survey responses on longitudinal data conducted on pupils during COVID-19.
+- Modelled the causal drivers behind survey responses on longitudinal data conducted on pupils during COVID-19.
 It is available [here](https://github.com/ukgovdatascience/surveyanalysis).

 ### Searching for: